lluppesms/copilot-dotnet-rps/Labs/RPS-Lab-5/README.md

 ### Lab Complete: Your code is now testable!

 Congratulations on finishing your fifth exercise with Copilot!
 Your program should now be ready for you to create more unit tests to ensure complete coverage.
-In the next lab (if it ever gets written...!), we'll use Copilot to create a pipeline that builds your program, runs the unit tests, and then shows your code coverage in the pipeline output.
+In the [next lab](../RPS-Lab-6/README.md), we'll use Copilot to create a pipeline that builds your program, runs the unit tests, and then shows your code coverage in the pipeline output.